-The return of debt mutual fund has been good until a year back.
-There are various areas where investment can be done under these funds like fixed income instruments, government bonds, corporate debt securities, or money market instruments.
+The return on debt mutual funds has been good until a year back.
+There are various areas where investment planning can be done under these funds like fixed-income instruments, government bonds, corporate debt securities, or money market instruments.
 Going forward the returns cast from Debt Mutual Fund will beat the returns you get from FDs!

 Guaranteed Income Plan: